 Stockholder proposals submitted for consideration at the 2024 Annual Meeting but not submitted pursuant to SEC Rule 14a-8, including stockholder nominations for candidates for election as directors, generally must be delivered to the Secretary at our executive offices not later than 90 days nor earlier than 120 days before the first anniversary of the date of the 2023 Annual Meeting, or not later than 120 days nor earlier than 150 days before the first anniversary of the date of the 2023 Annual Meeting in the case of stockholder nominations for candidates for election as directors.
 As a result, any notice given by a stockholder pursuant to the provisions of our Bylaws (other than notice pursuant to SEC Rule 14a-8) must be received no earlier than December 27, 2023 and no later than January 26, 2024, or no earlier than November 27, 2023 and no later than December 27, 2023, in the case of stockholder nominations for candidates for election as directors.
-However, if the date of the 2024 Annual Meeting occurs more than 30 days before or more than 60 days after April 25, 2024, notice by the stockholder of a proposal must be delivered no later than the later of 70 days prior to the date of such annual meeting or the 7th day following the earlier of the date on which notice of the annual meeting is first mailed by or on behalf of the Company or the day on which we first make a public announcement of the date of the annual meeting.
+However, if the date of the 2024 Annual Meeting occurs more than 30 days before or more than 60 days after April 25, 2024, notice by the stockholder of a proposal must be delivered no later than the later of 70 days prior to the date of such annual meeting or the 7th day following the earlier of the date on which notice of the annual meeting.
 Stockholder proposals or nominations must include the specified information concerning the stockholder and the proposal or nominee as described in our Bylaws.